-- A period of medical crisis is when a recipient requires continuous care, which is primarily nursing care, to achieve palliation or management of acute medical symptoms.
-Nursing care must be provided by either an RN or a licensed practical nurse (LPN), and a nurse must be providing care for more than half of the period of care.
-Nursing care can include skilled observation and monitoring when necessary, and skilled care needed to control pain and other symptoms; or - A minimum of eight hours of care must be provided during a 24-hour day which begins and ends at midnight.
+- A period of medical crisis is when a recipient requires continuous care, which is primarily nursing care to achieve palliation or management of acute medical symptoms.
+Nursing care must be provided by either a registered nurse or a licensed practical nurse and a nurse must be providing care for more than half of the period of care.
+Nursing care can include skilled observation and monitoring when necessary and skilled care needed to control pain and other symptoms: or - A minimum of eight hours of care must be provided during a 24-hour day which begins and ends at midnight.
 If fewer than eight hours of continuous care are provided, the services are covered as routine care rather than continuous home care.
 This care need not be continuous (i.e. four hours could be provided in the morning and another four hours provided in the evening of that day).
-The care must be predominantly nursing care provided by either an RN or LPN.
+The care must be predominantly nursing care provided by either a registered nurse (RN) or licensed practical nurse (LPN).
 Homemaker and aide services may also be provided to supplement the nursing care.
 Care by a hospice aide and/or homemaker cannot be discounted or provided "at no charge" in order to qualify for continuous home care.